Authors: Alfredo Berbegal, Fernando Sabirón and Patrick Boumard

 - Macrocompetence 5.
 The communicational action.
 Strategic, psychological and technical communication processes, natural conversations... the research wondered about complex alternatives to surpass the well-known dichotomy system and life-world (Habermas, 2001).

 In other words, I could say that there was a reincarnation of a particular “attitude” in the praxis, even when I wanted to understand the praxis from that “attitude”.
 This was the link between educational research and professional practice.
 This really was my writing commitment.

 Ackermann, W., Conein, B., Guigues, C., Queré, L. & Vidal, D. (1985).
 Décrire: un impératif?
 Description, explication, interprétation en sciences sociales.
 Paris: EHESS

 Adler, P.A. & Adler, P. (1987).
 Membership roles in field research.
-Sage University Paper series on Qualitative Research Methods (Vol. 6).
-London: Sage Pu
+SAGE University Paper series on Qualitative Research Methods (Vol. 6).
+London: SAGE

 Aguado, M.T.
 (2003).
 Pedagogía intecultural.
 Madrid: McGraw-Hill